UAlbanyArchives/mailbagit/docs/using_mailbagit/errors.md

 # Error and warning reports

-When there are issues during packaging `mailbagit` creates separate directories using the `-m` or `--mailbag-name` argument. `fundraising_emails_errors` and `fundraising_emails_warnings`, for example.
-These contain reports of any errors or warnings experienced during packaging.
-Within the reports directory `mailbagit` creates `errors.csv` or `warnings.csv` files listing all issues.
+When there are issues during packaging, `mailbagit` creates separate directories using the `-m` or `--mailbag-name` argument.
+     * `fundraising_emails_errors`
+     * `fundraising_emails_warnings`

+Within the reports directories `mailbagit` creates `errors.csv` or `warnings.csv` files listing all issues.
 Reports also include a `.txt` file for each message with an issue that contains a full stack trace when relevant.

 ## Reports when using `--dry-run`